Special Weather Statement issued for Laramie Valley, South Laramie Range by NWS - News Break

 Special Weather Statement issued for Laramie Valley, South Laramie Range by NWS

-Effective: 2021-07-13 13:25:00 MDT Expires: 2021-07-13 14:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Laramie Valley; South Laramie Range SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN ALBANY COUNTY UNTIL 245 PM MDT At 154 PM MDT, Doppler radar was tracking a strong thunderstorm over University Of Wyoming War Memorial Stadium, or near Laramie, moving east at 20 mph.
-Half inch hail and winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Laramie, Tie City Campground, Yellow Pine Campground and University Of Wyoming War Memorial Stadium.
-This includes Interstate 80 in Wyoming between mile markers 310 and 328.alerts.weather.gov
+Effective: 2021-07-13 06:38:00 MDT Expires: 2021-07-13 14:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Persons in campgrounds should consider seeking sturdy shelter until this storm passes.
+Target Area: Laramie Valley; South Laramie Range SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN ALBANY COUNTY UNTIL 200 PM MDT At 116 PM MDT, Doppler radar was tracking a strong thunderstorm near Lake Hattie Reservoir, or 12 miles west of Laramie, moving southeast at 15 mph.
+Penny size hail and winds in excess of 40 mph will be possible with this storm.
+Locations impacted include Laramie, Lake Hattie Reservoir, The Buttes and Hutton Lake.
+This includes Interstate 80 in Wyoming between mile markers 299 and 305, between mile markers 312 and 315, and between mile markers 324 and 328.alerts.weather.gov

 Comments / 0